 Considerations When Hiring an ERP Project Manager

-It’s time to begin the hiring process when you arrive at a point where there exists little doubt about the value of a project manager.
+It’s time to begin the hiring process when you arrive at a point where there exists little doubt about the value of an ERP project manager.

 The term “project manager” generally suggests a short-term engagement but these tech professionals are typically hired on a more permanent long-term basis.
 After all, your enterprise software system won’t be eliminated in the near future.
 Your ERP project manager will dwell at the heart of the software system’s life cycle.